ansys/pystk/doc/source/api/ansys/stk/core/graphics/BlurFilterFactory.rst

 BlurFilterFactory
 =================

-.. py:class:: BlurFilterFactory
+.. py:class:: ansys.stk.core.graphics.BlurFilterFactory

-   Bases: py:obj:`~IBlurFilterFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IBlurFilterFactory`

    Apply a convolution filter to blur or smooth the source raster.
 Can be used to reduce noise in the raster.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: BlurFilterFactory

 Overview
 --------